 Human Capital and Industrial Relations

-People management at HIL go beyond the set boundaries of compensation performanceappraisal and development.
-Your Company places Employee engagement development andretention as its highest priority to enable achievement of organisational goal.
-TheCompany has automated few of the HR processes to make them more robust.
-The recruitmentprocess is totally aligned to attract best quality & diversified talent.
-The Company'smanagement firmly believes that a strong and stable industrial relation is essential forsuccess of any organisation.
-Over the years the management has made sincere and continuedefforts for the development of an atmosphere of mutual co-operation confidence andrespect duly recognising the rights of the workers.
-A very rigorous labour law compliancemechanism is in place to help us to run our businesses in the most ethical manner.
-As on31st March 2017 the Company had 1501 employees.
+Your Company's management firmly believes that a strong and stable industrial relation is key to the success of your organization.
+Over the years the management has made sincere and continued efforts for the development of an atmosphere of mutual co-operation confidence and respect duly recognizing the rights of the workers.
+A rigorous labour law compliance mechanism is in place to help the organization run its businesses in the most ethical and efficient manner.

 Significant and Material Orders Passed by the Regulators/Court

 During the year under review no significant and material orders have been passed by the Regulators or Courts or Tribunals impacting the going concern status and operations of the Company.

 Material Changes and Commitments

 There are no material changes and commitments affecting the financial position of the Company which occurred between the end of the financial year March 31 2019 to which the financial statements relates and the date of signing of this report.